-The fair value of shares is the market price ruling on the grant date, in some cases adjusted to reflect restrictions on transferability.
-The fair value of options granted is determined using option pricing models to estimate the value of shares likely to vest.
+Employee services settled in equity instruments (continued) The fair value of shares is the market price ruling on the grant date, in some cases adjusted to reflect restrictions on transferability.
+The fair value of options granted is determined using option pricing models to estimate the numbers of shares likely to vest.
 These take into account the exercise price of the option, the current share price, the risk-free interest rate, the expected volatility of the share price over the life of the option and other relevant factors.
 Market conditions that must be met in order for the award to vest are also reflected in the fair value of the award, as are any other non-vesting conditions.